Alamo Plaza in San Antonio in Bexar County, Texas — The American South (West South Central)

 Erected 1962 by State Historical Survey Committee.
 (Marker Number 5049.)

 Location.
 29° 25.415′ N, 98° 29.183′ W. Marker is in San Antonio, Texas, in Bexar County.
 It is in Alamo Plaza.
-Marker is on East Commerce Street.
+It is on East Commerce Street.
 Touch for map.
 Marker is at or near this postal address: 623 E Commerce St, San Antonio TX 78205, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Missions in the San Antonio River Valley (within shouting distance of this marker); St. Anthony de Padua (within shouting distance of this marker); 250th Anniversary of the Founding of San Antonio (about 300 feet away, measured in a direct line); The Torch of Friendship (about 300 feet away); Menger Hotel (about 300 feet away); Founding of the Pan American Round Table (about 400 feet away); a different marker also named Menger Hotel (about 400 feet away); Alamo Funeral Pyre (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Missions in the San Antonio River Valley (within shouting distance of this marker); St. Anthony de Padua (within shouting distance of this marker); 250th Anniversary of the Founding of San Antonio (about 300 feet away, measured in a direct line); The Torch of Friendship (about 300 feet away); Menger Hotel (about 300 feet away); Founding of the Pan American Round Table (about 400 feet away); a different marker also named Menger Hotel (about 400 feet away); Alamo Funeral Pyre (about 400 feet away).
 Touch for a list and map of all markers in San Antonio.

 More about this marker.
 The marker number and erecting organization listed above are for the medalion itself.
 While the medalion of the Texas State Historical Survey Committee identified this as a historical site in 1962, the marker itself is most likely erected by the church or friends of the church.